justinmeiners/efficient-programming-with-components/08_lisp.md

     This trend is reflected in Alex's story.

-    Since then, the error prone nature of concurrency and parallelism has led to more disciplined design and tools.
+    Since then, the error prone nature of concurrency and parallelism has encouraged more disciplined design and tools.
-    One approach, is to  design the program architecture  around a few specific threads running for the duration of the program, with carefully controlled communication protocols.
+    One approach, is to organize the program architecture around a few specific threads running for the duration of the program, with carefully controlled communication protocols.
     Another is to spawn threads only to compute pure functions,